Skip to main content

 SignForge vs CodeTwo

-CodeTwo is a server-side email signature management tool built primarily for Microsoft 365 and Exchange environments.
-It charges $1.75 per user per month ($21/year per user).
-SignForge charges a one-time fee of $5 for a single signature or $29 for unlimited company signatures.
-Over three years, a team of 20 users would pay $1,260 with CodeTwo compared to $29 with SignForge — a difference of $1,231.
+CodeTwo offers both server-side and client-side email signature management for Microsoft 365.
+Pricing is per user per month and scales with volume, up to a maximum of $1.36 per user.
+SignForge charges a one-time fee of $4 for a single signature or $29 for unlimited company signatures.
+Over three years, a team of 20 users would pay roughly $881.28 with CodeTwo compared to $29 with SignForge.

 Feature Comparison